ibm-cloud-docs/storage-scale/troubleshooting.md

 In the simplified setup, the `mmkeyserv` command manages its own `RKM.conf` file and updates it automatically.
 But sometimes, if the configuration file does not exist or the content is not valid then `rkmconf_filenotfound_err` error occurs in the compute nodes.
 {: tsCauses}

 Check if the `/var/mmfs/etc/RKM.conf` file exists (regular setup only), or the file system encryption is enabled by using the simplified setup.
-The event can be manually cleared by using the mmhealth event resolve `rkmconf_filenotfound_err command`.
+The event can be manually cleared by using the `mmhealth event resolve rkmconf_filenotfound_err` command.
 For more information, see [Encryption events](https://www.ibm.com/docs/en/storage-scale/5.1.9?topic=events-encryption).
 {: tsResolve}